The State of New Jersey does not currently require indoor masking for visitors and staff in state buildings.

 Buses must drop off and pick up in front of the Museum on West State Street.

-We STRONGLY recommend your group arrive at least 15 minutes before the start of your first activity.
-This will give you time to check in, drop off lunches and bags in the available bins at the main entrance, and use the restroom.
+Your day will start 10-15 minutes before your first program with our Museum Welcome.
+We will go over Museum guidelines for your group and give you time to check in, drop off lunches and bags in the available bins at the main entrance, and use the restroom.
+Your confirmation will show the time of arrival and location of the Welcome.

 Planetarium shows begin promptly at the scheduled time; groups arriving late may miss their show.
 The Museum does its best to accommodate late groups; however, if a conflict with other programs or groups arises, the Museum reserves the right to adjust, change, shorten or cancel the scheduled program.
 No refunds will be issued for programs missed due to late arrival.